-Whether you’re mustering a first set of machines or upgrading, the bandsaw is definitely a priority.
+Whether you’re mustering a first set of machines or upgrading, the bandsaw is definitely a priority and it’s important to choose the right one.
 I actually think the bandsaw ought to come before the table saw.

 Really?
 Yes, really.
 Sure, the table saw is unmatched at clean, straight ripping and crosscutting, but the bandsaw is so much more versatile.
 It’ll really broaden your design palette early on, and it’ll give you an approach to woodworking that combines machine efficiency with hand-tool skills — critical for giving your projects a personal touch.